Parish Council Projects

 Through a historical agreement, 35 lighting columns within the Parish are maintained by the Parish Council and these had to be replaced to meet new EU standards.
-WSCC kindly replaced 23 under the PFI agreement and subsequently 10 more have been replaced by the Parish Council.
-The remaining two are programmed for replacement in 2018/2019.
+WSCC kindly replaced 23 under the PFI agreement and subsequently 11 more have been replaced by the Parish Council.

 An ongoing item.
 All bus stops within the Parish are programmed to be cleaned and repaired (or if required replaced)

 The wall around a mature Oak tree a the entrance to Gagglewood was damaged early in 2017, the Parish Council were unable to get anyone to take responsibility for the repair and subsequently arranged for the wall to be repaired.